Sunshine Fest 2026

 All events are subject to being photographed, video/audio-recorded, screen captured and/or live-streamed via social media channels.
 Attendees, speakers, sponsors and exhibitors may be captured via these formats.
 All conference sessions, materials and activities are subject to recording and may be reproduced in part or whole, and distributed or used in any way consistent with Sunshine Week’s mission.

-Check out the Sunshine Week store to buy T-shirts, pillows, hats, hoodies, pet bowls, water bottles, teddy bears, and other merchandise with the Sunshine Fest 2025 logo (above).
-We also will have merchandise with Sunshine Week logos.
-We won’t sell merchandise at the conference, but we will hand out stickers for your laptops and water bottles!
+Check out the Sunshine Week store to buy T-shirts, hats, hoodies, stickers and other merchandise with the Sunshine Fest logo.
+We also have merchandise with Sunshine Week logos.
+At the conference we will hand out stickers for your laptops and water bottles, as well as hand sanitizer touting that “Sunlight is the best disinfectant.”
+You can also purchase MuckRock merchandise at the site.

 We encourage you to share Sunshine Fest with friends and colleagues through social media, and follow Sunshine Week and Brechner FOI Project on Facebook, Instagram, X, LinkedIn, and Blue Sky!
+Also, follow MuckRock’s frequent posts.
 We have provided Sunshine Week graphics online, and a social media toolkit, and will post news and photos throughout the conference.
 Also, check out our Sunshine Week Zoom backgrounds, including in Spanish.

 We welcome contributions for this Sunshine Fest and beyond.
-A small portion of this year’s event is supported by sponsorships.
+A small portion of this year’s event is supported by sponsorships and registrations.
 We welcome foundations, philanthropists, civil society organizations and others to support the cause.
 We do not endorse any product or service.
-Sponsors will be noted on the website, in acknowledgements, and signage.
-They will have the opportunity to set up exhibitor tables in the fourth-floor Link room, where attendees can visit if they wish.
+Sponsors are noted on the website, in acknowledgements, and signage.
+They will have the opportunity to set up exhibitor tables on the first floor, where attendees can visit if they wish, where coffee/snacks are provided.
 All sponsor revenue goes toward defraying costs of the event.
-Our policy is that programming is independent of funders – our sessions and topics are driven purely at our discretion, with input from the community (we hosted three Zoom brainstorming sessions in January 2025, and welcome further feedback via our online form).
+Our policy is that programming is independent of funders – our sessions and topics are driven purely at our discretion, with input from the FOI community.
 To sponsor Sunshine Fest for this year or the future, contact David Cuillier at cuillierd@ufl.edu.

 We would like to thank the following for their hard work putting this together: